 Cast iron cookware requires more care, including “seasoning” of the surface.

 Cast iron is more difficult to clean than other choices.

 Pans can either come vented or not.
-A vented pizza pan like the AirBake Nonstick Pizza Pan has holes in the bottom that allow heat to flow under the pizza through the openings for a crispier crust.
+A vented pizza pan has holes in the bottom that allow heat to flow under the pizza through the openings for a crispier crust.

-A nonstick pan like the Wilton Perfect Results Nonstick Pizza Crisper is easy to clean up, but it has its downsides, too.
-Food cooked in a nonstick pan is more difficult to brown, and at extremely high temperatures, some people worry that the chemicals in the coating could have an ill effect on the food.
+A nonstick pan is easy to clean up, but it has its downsides, too.
+Food cooked on a nonstick pan is more difficult to brown, and at extremely high temperatures, some people worry that the chemicals in the coating could have an ill effect on the food.

 If you’re interested in baking or reheating pizza at home, you may find yourself choosing between a pizza pan and a pizza stone.
-We already know that the former is a pan made of cast iron, stainless steel, or a similar material which may be vented for enhanced heat circulation.
-But what, exactly, is a pizza stone?
+The former is a pan made of cast iron, stainless steel, or similar material that may be vented for enhanced heat circulation.

 Pan pizza dough assumes a specific molded shape.
 Stone pizza does not always look as uniform or aesthetically pleasing as pan pizza.